challiwill/meteorologica/README.md

 go run main.go
 ```

 The app is configured to collect, standardize, and upload a consolidated csv data file at midnight PST each day.
 If you would like it to run immediately pass it the `-now` flag, for example:
 ```
 go run main.go -now
 ```

 By default the app is configured to send the standardized file to the given GCP bucket.
-To keep the file locally and not ship it to GCP pass in the `-file` flag:
+To keep the file locally and not delete it after processing pass in the `-file` flag:
 ```
 go run main.go -file
 ```

 By default the app collects data from GCP, AWS, and Azure.
 To collect billing data from only one (or more) IAAS you can pass a flag (currently `-gcp`, `-azure`, or `-aws`), for example:
 ```
-go run main.go -aws
+go run main.go -aws -gcp
 ```

 All flags:
 ```